 - Work-life balance

 Whether an organization can offer an excellent work-life balance and personal well-being is another important consideration.
 The idea of work-life balance and well-being varies from one woman to another.
 Be it working mothers or women planning to start a family, an absence of a work-life balance can present a major problem.
 Women prefer working with employers who respect their ambition to rise to the top, without sacrificing every other aspect of their life.
-A company which encourages, supports and empowers women as ‘people’ rather than ‘workers’ is seen as a more favorable place to work.
+A company that encourages, supports and empowers women as ‘people’ rather than ‘workers’ is seen as a more favorable workplace.